vincode-io/Zavala/docs/_pages/help/Programming_Guide.md

 Update Row properties.

+### Find Row

+Finds one or more Rows using criteria.
+The results can also be sorted.

-### Get Rows
+### Get Rows - Deprecated

 Get one or more Rows using criterial.
+This Shortcut has been deprecated and will be removed in a future release.

 ### Move Rows